castillohair/enhancer-design/README.md

 ## Requirements

 Code was written in Python 3.
 Dependencies can be installed via `pip install -r requirements.txt`.
 Some notes on required packages can be found inside the same file.

-## Citation

-If you use any of the contents of this repository, please cite the following:

-Sebastian M. Castillo-Hair, Christopher H. Yin, Leah VandenBosch, Timothy J. Cherry, Wouter Meuleman, Georg Seelig. *Programming human cell type-specific gene expression via an atlas of AI-designed enhancers*.